Did the narcissist ever genuinely care? Do they have the empathy to care on a genuine level?

 If the person you’re dealing with is NPD, the quick answer is.
 No, they do not care for you.

-People often debate as to a narcissist having empathy, lack of empathy, or no empathy, no compassion to low empathy, as they can treat us so well while saying they love us, they can also treat us so wrong while claiming they love us.
+People often debate as to whether a narcissist has empathy, lack of empathy, or no empathy, no compassion to low empathy, as they can treat us so well while saying they love us.
+Still, they can also treat us so wrong while claiming they love us.
 If the narcissist was our parent, it’s incredibly confusing to hear someone angrily shouting at you. ” don’t you know I love you?”
 We learn to accept love for all the wrong reasons, often leading us to a narcissistic partner in adulthood.

 With the narcissists,” you’re too sensitive.” or ” you’re insecure.” they are gaslighting us to feel ashamed and even guilty to having perfectly normal feelings to their toxic and hurtful behaviour towards us.